benbowes/vandux/README.md

 Then connect your html with a Vandux store.
 A full example can be found in here: https://github.com/benbowes/vandux/tree/master/src

 **Note that Vandux is not intended to be a global store (Might test this soon),** it is intended to be used at a component/module level.
 Providing your components with the ability to show you what happened when.
-You can have several vandux stores, all working indepandently.
+You can have several vandux stores, all working independently.

 ## Debug mode
-Add the query param `?vandux-debug=true` to your URL to see this kind of output.
+Add the query param `?vandux-debug=true` to your URL to see this kind of output in your browser console.
 It will show you what happened when, helping you debug race conditions.

 ```js
 wrapper,componentA INIT {open: false}